kbahey/onstep-python/README.md

 * align.py       - This starts a 1-Star Alignment procedure (select its RA/DEC in config.py)
 * home.py        - Return home
 * slew.py        - Slew to a star
+* slew_altaz.py  - Slew to an Alt/Az position
 * backlash.py    - Adjust the backlash on a terrestrial object
 * polar_align.py - Do a polar alignment using the :MP method
 * drift_test.py  - Test if there is drift in RA (equatorial) and RA/DEC (Alt-Az)